Limoges, Ontario

-Limoges, Ontario is a growing town located in the United Counties of Prescott and Russell approximately 35 kilometres (22 mi) east of Ottawa and is home to Calypso, Canada's largest water park.
+Limoges, Ontario is a town located in the United Counties of Prescott and Russell, Ontario, Canada, approximately 35 km east of Ottawa and is home to Calypso Park, Canada's largest water park.
 The east and north sides of the community are located in the township of the Nation, while the west side of the community is located in the township of Russell.